latte-central/latte-tutorial/src/latte_tutorial/ch03_game_rules.clj.md

 1. the type of a lambda-abstraction is a universal quantification
 2. if the universally quantified variable is unused, then we have a logical implication, which is *also* an arrow type from the computational point of view
 3. function application is instantiation of universal quantification, it is *also* logical deduction in the case of implication
 4. types are propositions (a.k.a.
-Curry Howard part one)
+Curry Howard take one)
 5. programs are proofs (a.k.a.
-Curry Howard part two)
+Curry Howard take two)
 6. the type of `:type` is the sort `:kind`, and kind is the only term without a type

-These are the basic rules, but we are still far from being able to do actual mathematical developments using only these basic rules.
+These are the basic rules, but we are still far from being able to do actual mathematical developments using only these.
 Indeed, directly writing lamda-terms to prove mathematical statements quickly becomes cumbersome and too far away from the way proofs are generally expressed in mathematics.
 Moreover, we need higher level abstractions, so in the next chapter we will meet the actual LaTTe proof assistant.